whoamindx/binding-only-html/README.md

 </html>
 ```

 Enjoyed it?
-You can still transform into a "two-way" binding simply with the addition of 2 attributes and a fucking ID..
+You can still transform into a "two-way" binding simply with the addition of 2 attributes and a fucking ID.

 ``` html
 <input type="text" id="message" oninput="demo.innerHTML=this.value;">